We’re all looking for more ways to save money. My guess is, you’re probably 1 of 3 people:

 Once you have a budget made, you actually have to track it.
 Your budget won’t be perfect the first time you put it together.
 You will forget things like vehicle registrations, wedding gifts, drivers license renewal, oil changes, replacing your phone, or getting sick.

 There are great programs and apps that can let you do this for free or cheap.
 We recently just got back to tracking our spending.

 54. Mint / YNAB

 Please do yourself a favor.
 Sign up for a budgeting program or software like Mint or You Need a Budget.
 Sign up, link your bank accounts, create a budget, and then do an expense review at the end of each month.

 Both of the programs are great and have cult-like followings.
 We use the free version of Mint and absolutely love it.
 YNAB is a paid app, but is free for the first year if you verify that you are a student.

 If you hate modern technology and want to make your life harder than it needs to be, print off your bank statements and do all of this manually.

 At the end of the day, the best choice for you is whichever one will help you stick to and follow your budget.

-“The best way to save money is to know where your money is coming from and where it’s going.
+“The best way to save money is to know where your own money is coming from and where it’s going.
 You can’t save money you don’t have, and you won’t have it if you’re not tracking it.
-Tracking your money is the foundation of building a solid financial future, period.
+Tracking your own money is the foundation of building a financial buffer and a solid financial future, period.
 Personally, I use YNAB to track all of my expenses and budget every single dollar.
 If you’re serious about saving money, but you’re not tracking it, then you’re not serious.”